holohup/trademan-1.0-alpha-public/README.md

 > Avg. execution price: 0
 >
 And save it.
 - Now issue a command to the bot: **/sprices** .
-It should return the current price if the it's the exchange working time, or error and a price of zero if the stock exchange is closed now.
+It should return the current spread price if the it's the exchange working time, or error and a price of zero if the stock exchange is closed now.

 ### A deeper dive into project settings

+## Supported bot comands.

+Although you might see more Bot commands in the source code, here's the list of thoroughly tested and currently supported ones:

+- **/sellbuy** - process all sell/buy orders in the queue immediately - check for current bids and offers and place an order in the right direction at the current best bid or offer.
+The execution status is cached, when it changes, the bot reports User and updates the database.
+- **/spreads**
+- **/sprices**
+- **/stops**
+- **/shorts**
+- **/stop**
+- **/cancel**
+- **/tasks**

 ## Plans for the future